Azure Account Onboarding Overview

 - Service Principal Security: CloudYali uses a dedicated Service Principal for Azure integration, ensuring that CloudYali has access only to the necessary data for cost management.

-- Minimal Permissions: CloudYali uses only Cost Management Reader (PAYG/EA) or Billing Account Reader (MCA) roles - never requesting WRITE permissions.
+- Minimal Permissions: CloudYali uses only Reader (PAYG/EA) or Billing Account Reader (MCA) roles - never requesting WRITE permissions.

 - Encrypted Credentials: Service Principal credentials are encrypted with AES-256 and stored in AWS Secrets Manager, never in the application database.